Characterization of regularity via variational stability of alternating projections sequences: Main Results

 \section{Main Results}

-In this section, our aim is to prove Theorem~A. To this end, we are going to make use of several intermediate results and technical lemmas, which we are going to obtain progressively.
-Let us start with the following important intermediate result that provides a framework under which a sequence generated by the alternating projection method remains in a 2-dimensional space.

-\begin{lemma} [keeping iterations in a 2-dim space] Let $z,w$ be two nonzero elements of a Hilbert space $\H$ such that $\langle w,z\rangle=0$ and define functions:
+In this section, our aim is to prove Theorem~A. To this end, we shall need some intermediate technical lemmas, which we are going to obtain progressively.
+Let us start with the following important intermediate result that provides a framework under which a sequence generated by the alternating projection method remains in a 2-dimensional space. \begin{lemma} [keeping iterations in a 2-dim space] Let $\gamma\geq0$, let $z,w$ be two nonzero elements of a Hilbert space $\H$ such that $\langle z, w\rangle=0$ and define:

-Let further $A,B$ be nonempty closed convex subsets of $\H$ such that
+Let further $\widehat{A},\widehat{B}$ be nonempty closed convex subsets of $\H$ such that